ChainShot/Escrow-Hardhat/readme.md

 ## Front-End

-To run the front-end application move into the `app` folder and run `parcel index.html`.
+To run the front-end application move into the `app` folder and run `npx parcel index.html`.

 You can learn more about Parcel [here](https://parceljs.org/).